MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/people-picker-adaptive-card.md

 > [!NOTE]
 > This feature is available in [public developer preview](~/resources/dev-preview/developer-preview-intro.md) only.

-People Picker helps users to search and select people in Adaptive Card.
+People Picker helps users to search and select users in Adaptive Card.
 You can add People Picker as input control to Adaptive Card, which works across chats, channels, task modules, and tabs.
 People Picker supports the following features:

 * Searches single or multiple users.
 * Selects single or multiple users.
 * Reassigns to single or multiple users.
 * Prepopulates the name of selected users.

-The following image illustrates People Picker in Adaptive Cards with conversation member search:
+The following image illustrates People Picker in Adaptive Cards with **Conversation Member Search**:

 ![People Picker conversation member search](../../assets/images/cards/peoplepicker-conversation-member-search.png)